halfprice06/lexmagic/README.md

 # Legal Beagle

 Legal Beagle is a chatbot that can search a vector embeddings database with embeddings of the Louisiana Civil Code (and other sources of law) to answer legal questions for the user.
-When the user asks a question about Louisiana law, the bot uses the vector search function to search the Civil Code.
-The search returns the top 10 most similar articles, which are used to generate a response to the user.
-If the vector search results do not directly answer the question, the bot asks the user to rephrase their question.
-The bot always cites the article number in its response.
-If the user asks a question that is not about Louisiana law, the bot uses the default chatbot function.

-The bot is implemented in the `chat_with_civil_code.py` file.
-This file contains the `PersonalityBot` class, which handles the conversation with the user, and the `chat_completion` method, which handles the generation of responses.
-The bot uses the OpenAI to generate responses and search the Civil Code.

-To run the bot, you need to install the required dependencies, clone the repository, navigate to the project directory, set up a virtual environment (optional but recommended), and install the dependencies.
-You also need to set up necessary environment variables or place API keys in the respective configuration files.
-If you want to test the webpage, you need to navigate to the webpage directory and run a local HTTP server.
-You can then access the webpage at `http://localhost:8000` or whichever port your HTTP server is using.
-You can interact with the chatbot via the WebSocket connection established in the earlier steps.
-Send messages using JSON with the appropriate structure for your chatbot's requirements.

-Once the http server is running, you can start the FastAPI server.
-This will start the server on a default port (often 8000) or on a port you specify.

 ## Getting Started